SkinnyDevi/MU-VR-Experience/README.md

 A collaboration with *Manos Unidas* to create a VR experience for viewing short films in Virtual Reality.

 ## Backend
-Backend uses a combination of Express JS + MySQl and Sequelize as the ORM.
+Backend uses a combination of ExpressJS + MySQL and Sequelize as the ORM.

 How to install:
 Having an open connection to a MySQL server, run the ```database-setup.sql``` file.